Shrike75/BTC-Stock-Trader/README.md

 - On a stock change, input current data to model
 - Set portfolio holdings based on model's confidence in a binary movement

-Gives about **10%** returns from 2018 to 2020.
+Generates roughly **10%** returns from 2018 to 2020, even though Bitcoin's stock fell during this period.

 Quite strong given Bitcoin's price volatility.
-Limited bias since in this time period, Bitcoin's stock fell.
+Able to predict when to go short fairly well.